agebe/kvd/README.md

 ### Docker

-To start a a test server for playing do this:
+To start a test server for playing do this:
 ```bash
 $ docker run --rm -ti --name kvd -p 3030:3030 agebe/kvd:0.0.2
 ```